ChiliEater/image-processing/assignment-3/report/report-3.md

 ### Subtask 1e

-To perform the dilation of the given image by the given structiring element, we need to place the center of the structuring element $B$ over each `1` pixel in the image.
-Then, expand the `1` pixels based on the structuring element by setting the pixels above and below to `1` accordingly.
+To perform the dilation of the given image by the given structuring element, we need to place the center of the structuring element $B$ over each `1` pixel in the image.
+Then, expand the `1` pixels of the image $A$ based on the structuring element by setting the pixels above and below to `1` accordingly.

 We get the following image
 ```